-Online Therapy & Mental Health Support for Perfectionism & People Pleasing
+Online Therapy & Mental Health Support for Perfectionism and People Pleasing

 “You are not required to set yourself on fire to keep others warm.” – Unknown